Nan Kelley

-Nan Kelley (born Nan Sumrall, born c.
-1965) is a former Miss Mississippi (1985) who later became a host and correspondent for the Great American Country (GAC) cable television network.
+Nan Kelley (born Nan Sumrall) is a former Miss Mississippi (1985) who later became a host and correspondent for the Great American Country (GAC) cable television network.

 Early life and career

 A native of Hattiesburg, Mississippi, Kelley initially finished first runner-up in the 1985 Miss Mississippi pageant to Susan Akin, but became Miss Mississippi when Akin was named Miss America that year.
 Following her service, she received her degree from college in Communications, and then worked as an entertainer for the United States Department of Defense.
 While at the Defense Department, Kelley entertained troops in the Middle East, Europe, Alaska, and the Caribbean.

 Move to Nashville

 Kelley moved to Nashville, Tennessee where she performed at Opryland.
 Later, she worked for record producer Blake Mevis, the first producer for 2006 Country Music Hall of Fame inductee George Strait.
 After spending time in the recording studio and on stage, Kelley moved to broadcasting working for Dick Clark Productions as a producer for Prime Time Country on The Nashville Network (Spike TV since August 2003.)
 Later Kelley worked as a host for the Shop At Home Network before joining GAC as host of Grand Ole Opry Live on October 4, 2003.